|

 I quite like the idea that long term unemployed people will be asked to do

-frame of mind.
-There are no end of local charities
+mind.
+There are no end of local charities who could

-who could benefit from such people’s efforts.
-Our local scout hall needs a
+benefit from such people’s efforts.
+Our local scout hall needs a lick of

 There are